Chipset090191/inkScape/README.md

 # inkScape
-I developed files for SCADA HMI in InkScape app.
-In this projects I`ve used SVG-animation to make it life.
-I attached screenshots down below and there you can see how it works.
+I developed SCADA HMI files using the Inkscape app.
+In these projects, I used SVG animation to bring them to life.
+I’ve attached screenshots below so you can see how it works.

 ### Explanation of how fan starts rotating